Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Simulations

 Simulations were run using both the direct and the indirect control strategies, and the results are summarized in~\Cref{fig:trajs}.
-Both methods explore the environment, and collect information.
-From Fig b. we can see that the indirect method seems to decrease the mean clarity deficit faster than the direct method in these simulations.

-Comparing Fig.~\ref{fig:trajs}a, c, f one can see that the wind speed is estimated well by both methods, although the direct method captures less information near the edges of the domain.
-This results in a poorer estimate near the boundaries when using the direct method.
+Fig.~\ref{fig:trajs}(a) shows the ground-truth data to be estimated.\footnote{In the interest of space, only the x-component of the speed is shown.
+Refer to~\cite{repo} for additional figures.}

+Fig.~\ref{fig:trajs}(b) shows the change in average clarity over time as the robots explore the environment.
+Both the direct and indirect methods result in an almost identical average clarity at each timestep.
+Furthermore, after about an hour of exploration, the average clarity reaches a steady state value.
+This shows that due to the information decay rate, even as the robots continually explore the environment, the average clarity cannot be increased further.

-The trajectories of the two methods are remarkably different - in the direct method, the trajectories are jagged, and the controller tends to rapidly move around as it prioritizes collecting local information first.
-This is because of the $\frac{\partial S}{\partial x}$ term in~\eqref{eqn:BhatL}, which emphasizes the collection of data locally.
-In contrast, the indirect method creates smooth trajectories that cover the domain.
+Fig.~\ref{fig:trajs}(c,d,f,g) show the trajectories using both controllers.
+Figs.~\ref{fig:trajs}(c, d) show the trajectories of the direct method after 8~and 60~mins, and Figs.~\ref{fig:trajs}(f, g) show the corresponding trajectories of the indirect method.
+The trajectories generated by the two methods are remarkably different - in the direct method, the trajectories are jagged and tend to follow straight lines.
+This is because of $\partial S/\partial x$ in~\eqref{eqn:BhatL}, which places significant benefit on local data collection.
+In contrast, the indirect method creates smoother trajectories.

+Fig.~\ref{fig:trajs}(e, h) show the estimated wind speed at $t$=60~min.
+Comparing these to the ground truth in Fig.~\ref{fig:trajs}(a), is it clear that both methods estimate the wind field accurately.

-In Fig.~\ref{fig:trajs}b, we also compare the behaviour when using 3 robots against the behaviour when using 10 robots.
-We plot the mean clarity deficit against time for both algorithms with 3 and 10 robots, and we can see that, as expected, when there are 10 agents, the mean clarity deficit is lower than when there are only 3 agents.
-Fig~\ref{fig:trajs}~c-h show the behaviour with 10 agents.
+In Fig.~\ref{fig:trajs}(b), we also compare the behavior when using three robots to that of using ten robots.
+As expected, when there are ten agents the mean clarity is higher (and increases faster) than when there are only three agents.

-\section{CONCLUSIONS}
+\section{Conclusions}